BrandonTang89/Optimal-Grouping/README.md

 However, this algorithm is terribly inefficient (because I do not know of a more efficient algorithm).
 It has a time complexity of: <br>
 <img src="http://chart.apis.google.com/chart?cht=tx&chl=O(\frac{n!}{x!^{\frac{n}{x}}})"><br>
 Where n is the number of guests and x is the number of guests per group. <br>
-Thus, this approach is only realisticall possible for situtations where there are less than 30 guests.
+<b>Thus, this approach is only realisticall possible for situtations where there are less than 30 guests.</b>

 <h3>Installation and Usage</h3>
 <i>Python 3.7+ is required if intending to run on linux</i><br>